intershop/intershop-pwa/docs/guides/customizations.md

 ### Styling

 Changing the styling by applying changes to SCSS files should be done in the custom theme folder `src/styles/themes/<theme-prefix>`.
-This folder is created when adding a new theme, see [Customizations - Start Customization](../guides/customizations.md#start-customization).
+This folder is created when adding a new theme, see [Start Customization](../guides/customizations.md#start-customization).
 There are two approaches to apply a theme specific styling:

 1. Copy only the `*.scss` files you need to change to your themes folder and adjust the file references.
 All files which are not overwritten in your theme will be taken from the standard and all changes and bugfixes in these files when migrating the PWA will be applied and used in your project.